Facebook

 Best Tandem Triple Stroller

-If you’re planning on bringing the stroller with you into stores and supermarkets, then a tandem is a great pick.
+If you plan on bringing the stroller into stores and supermarkets, then a tandem is a great pick.
 Foundations Trio Sport stroller is an excellent example.

-It’s been constructed from a sturdy tubing, keeping the weight to a minimum, making it easier to maneuver.
+It’s been constructed from sturdy tubing, keeping the weight to a minimum and making it easier to maneuver.
 Thanks to the large, rubberized wheels, it balances out with ease and can be used to transport different-sized children.
-This stroller is not for babies under 34 pounds though.
+However, this stroller is not for babies under 34 pounds.

 We appreciate how each seat has a separate canopy and safety harness.
 The seats recline, although not entirely.
 And lastly, you have ample storage for diaper bags.